-Training, education and hostel services are provided free of cost to pre-induction trainees (SBOTs) sent by State Bank of Pakistan.
-Stipend to these trainees are also paid by the Institute.
+Training, education and hostel services are provided free of cost to pre-induction trainees sent by State Bank of Pakistan.
+Stipend to these trainees was also paid by the Institute uptill June 30, 2011 that has now been discontinued.

 3.14 Taxation